 Policy Purpose: The purpose of this policy is to create a supportive, healing environment for patients and to ensure that all visitors of patients enjoy equal visitation privileges according to the patient's preferences or patient's designated representative.
 Main Line Health hospitals (MLH) welcome visitors and encourage family members and friends of our patients to spend time with them.
 We recognize the opportunity to improve recovery and healing through visitation and offer an open/flexible visitation policy for our patients and their families.

-Policy Statement: MLH patients are permitted to have visitors 24 hours per day, seven days a week, as long as it is not critically disruptive to their overall healing.
-Visitation will be individualized to meet the patient’s and family’s needs.
+Policy Statement: Visitation will be individualized to meet the patient's and family's needs.
 MLH staff will support and facilitate this to the best of their ability whenever possible.
 MLH may need to limit or restrict visitors to better care for the patient or other patients and to protect their health, privacy and safety.
 The patient has the right to be made aware of any such clinical limitations or restrictions.
 The patient is informed of these rights in the Patient Guide Book.

 Scope: This policy applies to all persons admitted to a bed at MLH or a service at MLH (such as Ambulatory Care), their families, support persons, and visitors.
 It applies to all staff and employees of MLH.